Summary

 Introduction

 Data is the foundation of all customer/prospect management.
 You need that data to be accurate and complete to truly understand your customers/prospects, and be able to take the most effective action.
-With Field Rules, you can ensure that unwanted edits do not take place (via locked fields) and that all key data is recorded (via mandatory fields).
+With Field Rules, you can ensure that unwanted edits or deletions do not take place (via locked fields and undeletable records) and that all key data is recorded (via mandatory fields).

 Planhat can be highly customized, and these Rules are an example of "top down" (admin-led) customization.
-You get to choose which fields should be locked and which should be mandatory, under which circumstances.
+You get to choose which fields should be locked and which should be mandatory, and which records can't be deleted, under which circumstances.

 What are Field Rules?

-"Rules" is a feature available as part of the "Data" Global Tool for admins.
+"Rules" is a feature available as part of the "Data Model" Global Tool for admins.

-Each Rule you create applies to your choice of field(s) on your choice of data model (e.g. you can create Rules for Companies, and Rules for Licenses, and so on).
+Each Rule you create applies to your choice of field(s)/records on your choice of data model (e.g. you can create Rules for Companies, and Rules for End Users, and so on).

 Click the image to view it enlarged